liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/baseline/src/result-analysis/README.md

 # Baseline Visualization (Unicode Properties)

-This folder contains scripts used to **summarize and visualize baseline experiments** based on the outputs of a unicode-properties scorer.
+This folder contains scripts used to **summarize and visualize the baseline experiments** based on the outputs of a unicode-properties scorer.

 The baseline analysis does **not** involve any learned watermark